SegundamanoMX/octopress/source/_posts/2015-06-29-backup-your-s3-bucket.markdown

 The snapshot of the slave bucket consists in creating an index of the contents of slave.
 Creation of the index happens when you run command `backup-my-bucket snapshot`.
-Figure 3: illustrate run of command snapshot.
 The command saves the snapshot in the snapshot machine.
 The snapshot may be compressed.
-The implementation distributes the work of exploring + querying S3 versions amongst a number of workers.
+The implementation distributes the work of exploring and querying S3 versions amongst a number of workers.
 A particular challenge to exploration of S3 buckets is that for each directory, S3 API will list files in batches of 1000.

 Restore